 Another way you can use a DIY dandruff shampoo is not as a shampoo but as a last rinse.
 "Apple cider vinegar can help remove build-up on the scalp, balance the pH level of the scalp and hair and help close the cuticles for shinier hair," says Reslan.
-The vinegar also helps wash away dead skin cells and soothes the scalp at the same time.
+The vinegar may also help wash away dead skin cells and soothe the scalp at the same time.
 It's great for healthy hair, too!

 It is very easy, but you will have a distinct aroma until you shower again.
 For that reason, it's best to do this treatment a couple of hours before bed and take a regular shower in the morning.
 Do this rinse up to twice a week until your dandruff is under control.
 After that, consider making it a weekly or bi-weekly routine.

 Similar to the vinegar rinse, lemon can be used as an inexpensive treatment for dandruff as the citric acid is meant to help clean the scalp of excess oil.
 Reslan notes that lemon is too alkaline and can damage hair or sensitive scalps, so it is best to use lemon essential oil to get the citric acid benefits instead.
 Sweet almond oil works as a leave-in conditioning treatment.

 Simply mix a few drops of lemon essential oil to two tablespoons of sweet almond oil and massage into the scalp before jumping in the shower and shampooing it out.
 Do this daily until no longer needed.